 The investment bankers should invest in safer assets uncorrelated with their income stream, such as unlevered real estate.
 The surgeons with a large and fairly certain human capital ahead should use leverage judiciously and invest in far riskier assets such as venture capital.
 Yet, in reality the portfolios I see are the exact opposite of what they should be.

 Constraints are not just about being able to access investments.
-The accredited investor qualifications required to invest in private funds in my view are well-intentioned regulation that over the years have made many of the best investment vehicles inaccessible to the average investor.
-Leaving out the obvious constraints such as legal, geographical, and accessibility constraints aside, there are also considerations for things such as cash flow, tax, and liquidity that are often ignored.
-If you are carrying any high interest credit card debt, it really doesn’t matter how much you think your next hot tip is going to rip.
+The accredited investor qualifications required to invest in private funds in my view are well-intentioned, but outdated, regulation that over the years have made many of the best investment vehicles inaccessible to the average investor.
+Leaving out the obvious constraints such as legal, geographical, and accessibility constraints aside, there are also considerations for things such as cash flows, tax, and liquidity that are often ignored.
+If you are carrying any high interest credit card debt, it really doesn't matter how much you think your next hot tip is going to rip.
 Pay your credit card debt first.

 Oh, and duh, also as a legal disclaimer in case a securities regulator comes knocking… :)